uenv

 The uenv that was used to configure and build must always be loaded when using the software stack.

-- [option] load modules
+- Loading modules

-- [option] activate the view
+- Activate the Spack view

 source <build-dir>/spack/share/spack/setup-env.sh